Free RPG Forum

 Hi,

-In this thread, Andy suggested a brainstorm on how to encourage cross-posting during the competition.
+In , Andy suggested a brainstorm on how to encourage cross-posting during the competition.

 First, let's define the problem: the Game Chef competition has got real big in the last couple of years, with around 40 submissions this year and several more ideas that didn't get completed in time for the deadline.